Southern Ohio Copperheads: Early Roots

-With a full roster of business, academic, and community leaders in place, the group decided to come together formally at the end of the summer of 2001 and create an organizational structure.
+The group decided to come together formally at the end of the summer of 2001 and create an organizational structure.
 The non-profit organization listed three goals for the team: Providing family entertainment in southern Ohio, offering a great opportunity for collegiate players to develop and improve their skill levels, and creating a laboratory learning environment for students at Ohio University.
 The next step was gaining acceptance into the Great Lakes League as a new franchise, and that word came in September 2001.
 With acceptance from the league, the board now had just over nine months to make baseball in Athens a reality.

-With a structure in place, the team needed a business plan, which they got by working in conjunction with the Ohio University Master's of Business Administration program.
-A group of eight students, which included three sports administration students, worked closely with the board for eight weeks and produced a 157-page business plan that the board followed closely in building the team.
+A group of eight students, which included three sports administration students, worked closely with the board for eight weeks and produced a business plan.

 As the winter months were passing, the team named Scott Googins, then an assistant coach of the Miami Redhawks baseball team, as its first head coach.
-Googins started to put his roster together for the new team, while the Board of Directors organized a contest to name the team and after two weeks of suggestions the Copperheads was chosen as the team's name.
+Googins put his roster together for the new team, while the Board of Directors organized a contest to name the team and after two weeks of suggestions the Copperheads was chosen as the team's name.
 Local artist Tad Gallaugher was called upon to create the logo that would grace the team's uniforms, caps, and merchandise.

-The team began to take shape, and work was being done around the clock, fitting in between business meetings and classes.
-The board continued its strong leadership and several sports administration students were called upon to take the lead in finding sponsorships, selling tickets, and various other duties.
-To assist Andy Kreutzer, who was named the team's General Manager, a handful of sports administration students took positions with the team.
-Nathan Kievman, a second-year sports administration graduate student, was named Assistant General Manager.
-Two first-year students were also named Assistant Managers: Steve Frohwerk, Operations, and Chris Boggs, Merchandise and Concessions.
+Under the astute guidance of the board, notable leadership persisted, prompting the engagement of several sports administration students in pivotal roles.
+These students were entrusted with tasks ranging from procuring sponsorships to ticket sales, among other responsibilities.
+In support of Andy Kreutzer, appointed as the team's General Manager, a select group of sports administration students assumed key positions within the organization.
+Notably, Nathan Kievman, a second-year graduate student in sports administration, assumed the role of Assistant General Manager.
+Additionally, two first-year students, Steve Frohwerk and Chris Boggs, were designated Assistant Managers, overseeing Operations and Merchandise and Concessions, respectively.